lyonel/lshw/README.md

     	$ make gui

  4. the lshw home page is http://lshw.ezix.org/
- 5. send bug reports, requests for help, feature requests, comments, etc. to bugs@ezix.org.
-The author can be contacted directly (lyonel@ezix.org)
+ 5. bug reports and feature requests: http://ezix.org/project/newticket?component=lshw

    Please make sure you include enough information in your bug report: XML output from lshw is preferred over text or HTML, indicate the affected version of lshw, your platform (i386, x86-64, PA-RISC, PowerPC, etc.) and your distribution.